beast-dev/doc/tutorials/online_inference/online_inference.md

 java -cp beast.jar dr.app.realtime.CheckPointUpdaterApp -BEAST_XML epiWeekX2.xml -load_state checkpoint.state -output_file updated.checkpoint.state -update_choice JC69Distance
 ```

+There are currently three possible distances measures for the **update_choice** argument:
+* JC69Distance: the distance matrix uses the JC69 model (Jukes and Cantor, 1969)
+* F84Distance: the distance matrix uses the F84 model (Felsenstein and Churchill, 1996)
+* Simple: a custom distance matrix that counts the nucleotide differences between two sequences, when neither position is a gap nor an ambiguity

 {% include note.html content="There is no need to provide the original XML file for this step, as all of its information will be contained with the checkpoint state file."  %}